Zettlr/zettlr-docs/docs/en/guides/guide-zettelkasten.md

 Now you'll be set to use Zettlr as your Zettelkasten management system.
 Two operations are important in a Zettelkasten:

-1. Creating an identifier to a note, so that you can link to it: You can do this by pressing `Ctrl + L` while editing any note, which will paste a generated ID to your note.
+1. Creating an identifier to a note, so that you can link to it: You can do this by pressing `Cmd/Ctrl+L` while editing any note, which will paste a generated ID to your note.
 2. Linking to other notes: Pressing `[[` while editing will display a list of notes you can link to (those who have an idenfitier in them).

 If you want to dig deeper into how a Zettelkasten should work and what it should look like, consult the immense amount of resources on Zettelkästen, available on the web.
 A good starting point is [Zettelkasten.de](https://www.zettelkasten.de/).
 The authors have assembled a large list of (english) blog posts on how to supercharge your writing using a Zettelkasten.